mavropalias/icon-of-com/content/blog/best-practices-for-mobx-with-react/index.md

 ## 8. mobx-state-tree (MST)

 As you might have realised, MobX is quite flexible and you can use it in a variety of ways.
-If you are looking for a more opinionated alternative, then see [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree).
+If you prefer a more opinionated alternative, then take a look at [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree).

 > "Opinionated, transactional, MobX powered state container combining the best features of the immutable and mutable world for an optimal DX"